provectus/swiss-army-kube/modules/README.md

-> :warning: All modules migrate to [sak-incubator](https://github.com/provectus/sak-incubator/tree/main)
+> :warning: All modules migrate to [sak-incubator](https://github.com/provectus/sak-incubator/tree/main) or have named repository like a https://github.com/provecrus/sak-module_name/tree/main